 Main Street in the Manayunk neighborhood showcases more than 30 restaurants, and plenty of bars, clubs, cafes, and coffee shops, as well as galleries and boutiques.
 If you’re looking for trendy family life, you’ll find it in Manayunk.

 If you’re looking at relocating to the Philadelphia area, get in touch with Clever to be connected with a top-rated local agent for guidance and support throughout the home buying process, especially if you’re a first time home buyer.
 Clever Partner Agents are also able to offer on-demand showings — sometimes in less than an hour — so you know you won’t miss out on a good opportunity.
-Plus, you’re eligible for a $1,000 buyer’s rebate on any home you purchase for more than $150,000.
+Plus, you may be eligible for Clever Cash Back.